-Cameras: Students are not allowed to bring cameras to school without permission from staff.
-If the staff has allowed students to bring cameras to school on a particular day, students may not use them during class time, and they must get permission from anyone they intend to take pictures of.
+Audio/Visual Recording Devices: Students are not allowed to bring audio or visual recording devices to school without permission from staff.
+If the staff has allowed students to bring cameras to school on a particular day, students may not use them during class time, and they must get permission from anyone they intend to take pictures.
 All pictures and videos taken at Highland Free School are for private use only.
 Pictures of students, staff and the campus cannot be published or transmitted for public viewing without permission from the school and all of the people included in the picture or video.
 Public viewing includes posting on blogs, posting on media sharing sites such as YouTube, Facebook, Instagram and any other transmission of media on the internet.
 This also includes uploading media on the internet or sending pictures via cell phones.
 Students are also prohibited from taking pictures with cell phones without permission from staff.